OpenTechSchool/python-data-intro/core/charts.md

 `plt.xticks()` specifies a range of values to use as labels ("ticks") for the X axis.

 `x + 0.5` is a special expression because x is a NumPy array.
+NumPy arrays have some special capabilities that normal lists or `range()` objects don't have.

+Doing this with a normal range is an error (try it and see):

+    x = range(5)
+    print(x)
+    print(x + 0.5)

-NumPy arrays have some special capabilities that normal lists or `range()` objects don't have. `x + 0.5` for a normal Python range would be erroneous (you can't add a plain number to a list), but for [NumPy arrays this means](http://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html#arithmetic-and-comparison-operations) "add 0.5 to all of the numbers in the array."
+However, for [NumPy arrays this means](http://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html#arithmetic-and-comparison-operations) "add 0.5 to all of the numbers in the array."

+    x = np.arange(5)
+    print(x)
+    print(x + 0.5)

+Run the above code in IPython Notebook and see what it prints out.

-This means that `0,1,2,3`,etc. becomes `0.5,1.5,2.5,3.5`,etc. This is what positions the X axis labels in the middle of each bar.
-If you remove the `+ 0.5` then the labels move across to the left hand side of each bar.
+This is what positions the X axis labels in the middle of each bar (0.5 across from the left hand side.)
+If you remove the `+ 0.5` from the bar graph example then the labels move across to the left hand side of each bar.
 Try it and see!

 Finally, `rotation=90` ensures that the labels are drawn sideways (90 degree angle) not straight.
 You can experiment with different rotations to create different effects.